yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 3. Select the **Assess and migrate servers** button, followed by the **Add tool(s)** button, to open the 'Add a tool' wizard at the 'Migrate project' step.
 Select your subscription and create a new resource group named **AzureMigrateRG**.
 Enter **SmartHotelMigration** as the Migrate project name, and choose a geography close to you to store the migration assessment data.

+    >**Note**: If you are running this lab in a shared subscription you will need to use a migrate project name that is unique in the subscription.
+Append characters to the end of migrate project name to make your project name unique.
+For example: **SmartHotelMigration1234**.

     ![Screenshot of the Azure Migrate 'Add a tool' wizard, at the 'Migrate project' step.](images/Exercise1/add-tool-1.png)

     Select **Next**.